The BahamasOfficial Name: Commonwealth of The Bahamas

 - See the State Department's travel website for Worldwide Caution, Travel Warnings, and Travel Alerts.

 - See traveling safely abroad for useful travel tips.

 Local Laws & Special Circumstances

-Hurricanes: The Bahamas, like all countries in the Atlantic/Caribbean basin, are vulnerable to hurricanes.
-Hurricane season officially runs from June 1 to November 30, although hurricanes have been known to occur outside that period.
+Hurricanes: Hurricane season officially runs from June 1 to November 30, although hurricanes have been known to occur outside that period.
 During hurricane season, visitors are advised to monitor local weather reports closely in order to be prepared for any potential threats.
 Visitors should also be aware that airports and seaports cease operations well before a predicted storm actually arrives, and that seats on most commercial transportation are sold out far in advance.

-Adequate medical care is available on New Providence and Grand Bahama islands, but visitors should be aware that serious health problems requiring hospitalization and/or medical evacuation to the United States can cost tens of thousands of dollars in up-front costs, and air ambulance companies generally require payment or an insurer’s guarantee of payment before providing service.
+Adequate medical care is available on New Providence and Grand Bahama islands.
+Visitors should be aware that serious health problems requiring hospitalization and/or air ambulance evacuation to the United States can cost tens of thousands of dollars in up-front costs.
+Medical care on outer islands is sparse with only limited services available at small clinics.

 Ambulance service is available on the major islands, but is limited in more remote locations.
 The endemic traffic congestion on New Providence Island may also impede a quick response.
 Service is likely to be extremely slow in the event of a major emergency or disaster.

 We do not pay medical bills.
 Be aware that U.S. Medicare and Medicaid does not apply overseas.